spsforks/QB64-Wiki/_MEMFILL.md

 * The value is the value to place in the memory block at the designated OFFSET position.
 * A literal or variable value can be optionally set [AS](AS) a variable [type](type) appropriate for the memory block.

 ## Description

 * To clear previous data from a [_MEMNEW](_MEMNEW) memory block, use _MEMFILL with a value of 0.

 ## Example(s)

-## Example(s)
 Filling array values quickly using FOR loops or a simple memory fill.

 ```vb